Travelling to Finland with dogs or cats

 There are separate rules on pets travelling from Iceland and outside the EU with their owner.
 These are described on the Finnish Food Authority’s website.

-Dogs, cats or ferrets travelling without a passenger
+Movement of dogs, cats or ferrets to Finland without a passenger

 If an animal is sent to Finland without an accompanying passenger, a veterinarian approved by the competent authority in the country of departure must perform a clinical examination to ensure the animal is in good health and is capable of travelling alone.
 Animal movements are also subject to the same conditions listed under the heading above (Dogs, cats or ferrets travelling with a passenger).